smlund/warp_ecr_beamline/readme.txt

 This script and the linked Dropbox account must be maintained consistently as lattice element descriptions change.
-Code users may want access to the Dropbox account which contains much info/input on the generation of lattice element field files, code input (Poisson, CST Studio, ...), element plots, etc. Contact Steve Lund for access.
+Code users may want access to the Dropbox account which contains much info/input on the generation of the lattice.
+Contact Steve Lund for access if you have a dropbox account and this account can be "shared" with you.
+Note that this directories is large due to the size of field element arrays and shared account contribute to a dropbox users quota.
+So a larger (paid) dropbox account would likely be needed for full sharing. element field files, code input (Poisson, CST Studio, ...), element plots, etc.